Greater Manchester Fire and Rescue Service

 You can also register your appliance with the Association of Manufacturers of Domestic Appliances for a safer home.
 For further information, click here.

-You can also access the Electrical Safety Council's (ESC) Socket Overload Calculator to check if you are overloading your sockets and putting your home at risk of fire.
+You can access the Electrical Safety Council's (ESC) Socket Overload Calculator to check if you are overloading your sockets and putting your home at risk of fire.
 The ESC also have a product recall facility, enabling you to check that the products in your home are safe.
 Please see details below.

 For plugs and sockets, look out for the following: